- English Department Writing Program

 3. Requirements in English

-General requirements include the prerequisite: English 298-Introduction to Literary Studies and 30 English credits at the three and four hundred level to include: one course in Pre-1642 literature, two additional courses in Pre-1900 literature, a course in American Literature, a course in Identity and Difference, and a course in Poetry.
+General requirements include English 298-Introduction to Literary Studies and 27 English credits.
+Courses are required at the three and four hundred level to include: one course in Pre-1642 literature, two additional courses in Pre-1900 literature, a course in American Literature, a course in Identity and Difference, and a course in Poetry.
+No more than 6 total credits can be taken at the 200-level.

 Adjustments in content, but not total hours, are made for students who wish to earn a teaching certificate while pursuing the English Honors Program.
-Please see the chart below for a comprehensive list of English requirements.
+English Major in Secondary Education Checklist.

 - EDUC 391 - Educational Psychology (3 credits)